Pediatric Eye Doctor Wilmington NC

-It is especially important for young children to see their Wilmington eye doctor on a regular basis because often times, children do not understand that they are experiencing problems with their vision.
-The only way to be sure that vision is developing normally is provide your child a comprehensive vision exam by an eye care professional.
+It is especially important for young children to see their Wilmington eye doctor on a regular basis because children often don’t understand that they are experiencing problems with their vision.
+The only way to be sure that vision is developing normally is to provide your child with a comprehensive vision exam by an eye care professional.

 Our pediatric vision examinations start in early infancy and continuing throughout the school years.
 Although young children may not be able to read an eye chart, specialized procedures have been developed that allow us to measure the clarity of sight of children at almost any age.
 Many vision problems can be easier to correct with early diagnosis and treatment.
 Reports have estimated that up to 25% of students in grades K – 6 have vision-related problems, which may contribute to poor school performance.
 The visual system matures rapidly during the first few years and it is important to identify any problems that may interfere with normal vision development.

 Eye Examinations for Infants, Toddlers and School-aged Children